jepsen-io/elle/README.markdown

 based on a single read.
 For registers, Elle can infer version orders on the basis of the initial state, writes-follow-reads, process, and real-time orders.

-There are additional anomalies (e.g. garbage reads, dirty updates, inconsistent version orders) available for specific checkers.
-See the paper for details.

-When Elle claims an anomaly in an observable history, it specifically means that in any abstract Adya-style history which is compatible with that observed history, either a corresponding anomaly exists, or something worse happened---e.g. a dirty read.
+When Elle claims an anomaly in an observable history, it specifically means that in any abstract Adya-style history which is compatible with that observed history, either a corresponding anomaly exists, or something worse happened---e.g. an aborted read.
 This is a natural consequence of testing real-world databases; if the database lies in *just the right way*, it might appear to exhibit anomalies which didn't actually happen, or mask anomalies which did.
 We limit the impact of this problem by being able to distinguish